Lost-Outpost/lost-legacy/README.md

 ### Minimum Specs
 With the performance mode options being available, exact minimum requirements is hard to nail down but Lost Legacy has been reported to run fine on low to mid-end GPUs.
 The new potato mode should allow the list to run on low end PCs now too!

-With performance mode disabled, on my specs (below) I typically get 50-60fps in most areas of the game, and some dense areas like Riften I may drop down to 40ish.
+With performance mode disabled, on my specs (below) I typically get 60fps in most areas of the game, and some dense areas like Riften I may drop down to 50ish.
 Performance options for the modlist are included which increase fps drastically.
 See [Configuration](CONFIGURATION.md#performance-guide)

 My specs: (**NOT requirements**)
-- GTX 1080
+- GTX 4070ti
 - Intel i7-8700k
-- 16 GB RAM
+- 32 GB RAM

-Downloads: 106GB
+Downloads: 127GB
-Install: 181GB
+Install: 208GB
-**TOTAL: ~287GB**
+**TOTAL: ~335GB**
+(as of version 1.2.0)

 ### Gameplay